How Mother Teresa Changed the World Through Charity

 Heeding the Call

 In 1943, the Bengal province experienced one of its worst famines.
 Close to 3 million people died of starvation, malaria, and other illnesses.
-Many families became homeless and women became widows.
-And since widows were regarded as second-class citizens in the Bengali culture, many of them end up begging on the streets of cities like Calcutta.
+Many families became homeless, and a great number of women became widows.
+And since widows were regarded as second-class citizens in the Bengali culture, many of them ended up begging on the streets of cities like Calcutta.

 Inside the walls of the school, Sister Teresa, as she was known at that time, had a pretty comfortable life.
 But she had always been acutely aware of the poverty surrounding her.
 She could see the women begging on the streets and the emaciated orphans who often become victims of violence.
 Then a train ride going to a retreat changed her life forever.